srtanzim/Cosmic-Iris/README.md

 ## Regenerating the star data files

 The data files need munging to take into account the string ID files in the generated `R` file.
 Information on how to do this is in the tools directory.
-If you update any strings in Sky Map it's quite likely you'll have to regenerate the star data files or the app will crash or put incorrect labels on things.
+If you update any strings in Cosmic Iris it's quite likely you'll have to regenerate the star data files or the app will crash or put incorrect labels on things.

 # Code and Language Contributions